MacBook won't connect to Wi-Fi? How to fix it

 You can check whether your device is using DHCP and request a lease renewal by taking these steps:

-- Click the network service that you want to renew your IP address for.
+- Click on Wi-Fi or the specific network connection profile you want to refresh.

-- Click Details > TCP/IP> Renew DHCP Lease.
+- Click Details > select TCP/IP from the menu, and click Renew DHCP Lease.

 Check for software and system conflicts